List of Mighty Morphin Power Rangers characters: Monsters in Season One

+Monsters in Season Two

 The monsters of Season Two are created by Lord Zedd from an animal, plant, or object.
 They are adapted from Gosei Sentai Dairanger except for the first ten (being leftover "Zyu2" monsters) and the Wizard of Deception, the Rat Monsters, the Snow Monster, and Turkey Jerk (which were Mighty Morphin Power Rangers-exclusive).
 It is stated that the monsters created by Lord Zedd are much stronger than the ones that Rita had Finster create.
 To make a monster grow, Lord Zedd conjures a grenade and throws it to Earth, where the monster catches it and slams it into the ground, thereby enlarging the monster.
 He would use the grenade for the final time on Repellator in the Season Three premiere and introductory vehicle for Saban's Masked Rider TV series in the three-part episode "A Friend in Need".
 As seen in some episodes when the monster is destroyed, the item used to create it is restored to normal.